meshwrite/MeshWrite/docs/memory_bank/activeContext.md

 - Added task card initialization in Cline.ts
 - Implemented task card file creation alongside conversation history
 - Standardized task card format with metadata, task_title, description, steps, context, notes, and changes fields
+- Fixed approval message UI for task card update and retrieval operations
+- Added proper task card tool types to ClineSayTool interface

 ## Next Steps

 Our immediate next steps are:

+1. **Task Card UI Implementation**:

+    - Add a Task Card button to the task header
+    - Create a visualization component for the task card
+    - Design a UI similar to the BeanVoyage example
+    - Implement status indicators for tasks (TO DO, IN PROGRESS, DONE)
+    - Add interaction capabilities (view, edit, update task status)

-1. **Task Card System Prompt Integration**:
+2. **Task Card System Prompt Integration**:

     - Investigate how the system prompt is currently constructed
     - Design a way to include task card content in the system prompt
     - Ensure task card updates are reflected in the system prompt
     - Handle task card state persistence between prompt updates

-2. **UI Changes**:
+3. **UI Changes**:

     - Update terminology throughout the UI to be writer-focused
     - Modify the visual design to appeal to creative writers
     - Change icons and labels to reflect writing tasks rather than coding tasks

-3. **Task Cards Feature**:

-    - Design and implement a Task Cards system for managing writing projects
-    - Create UI components for creating, editing, and organizing Task Cards
-    - Implement functionality to link Task Cards to specific parts of a writing project

 4. **Testing**:
     - Test the adapted UI with sample writing tasks
     - Ensure all existing functionality works with our modifications
     - Gather feedback on the writer experience

-We will focus on integrating the task card into the system prompt to enable the model to maintain context and track progress effectively.
+We will focus on creating the task card visualization UI to allow users to easily view and manage their task cards.

 ### Questions to Investigate

-1. How is the system prompt currently constructed and where is it defined?
+1. How is the task header currently implemented and where is it defined?
-2. What's the best way to format task card content for the system prompt?
+2. What's the best approach to add a button to the task header?
-3. How should we handle task card updates during task execution?
+3. How should we display the task card visualization (modal, panel, sidebar)?
+4. What existing UI components can we leverage for the visualization?
-4. How can we ensure task card state persists between prompt updates?
+5. How should we handle task status changes and updates?
-5. What's the best way to handle file operations in the extension?